TobiOlajumoke/DevOps-Project-/PROJECT_6_Create_an_API_Based_Application/Readme.md

 - **Collaboration:** Different teams can work on different parts of a system simultaneously, improving productivity and innovation.

-Watch this video to understand more [here](https://youtu.be/ByGJQzlzxQg?si=Ii2hyafleokyUVkB)
+Watch this short video to understand more [here](https://youtu.be/ByGJQzlzxQg?si=Ii2hyafleokyUVkB)
 ---

 This should give you a good foundational understanding of what APIs are and why they are important.
-If you have any specific questions or need further clarification, feel free to ask!
-## Project Structure

 ```text
 flask_api_project/